Ford & Wyatt's Birth Story

 I remember being scared to move as Ford, the twin with the ruptured amniotic sac, was positioned low, towards my left hip.
-I hated to think that I could cause any pressure on him, as he had lost cushion of the sac.
+I hated to think that I could cause any pressure to be put on him, as he had lost the cushion of the sac.

 The hospital staff unanimously emphasized that 28 weeks would be a milestone as risks significantly dropped.
 At this point, I was so thankful for each day; however, when I thought of a goal (for example 28 weeks), I realized that despite reaching it, the babies would still be extremely premature.
 It was like having a goal to save $15 when what you want costs $20.
-Even if I made it this far…would it be enough?
+Even if I made it that far… would it be enough?

 Risks went down each day, but they were still there.
 Over analysis made Matt and I feel hopeless at times.
 We had to constantly remind ourselves that the situation was in God’s hands, and that these were His babies.
 It was only when we trusted Him that we felt peace.

 It was on the 6th day after the 28th week, one day shy of 29 weeks, that I started to feel unusual cramping in the afternoon.
 This cramping developed into minor contractions.
 My OB decided to re-introduce magnesium and steroids in case I was going into labor.
-While things seemed to subside toward the evening, I fell asleep only to awake an hour later to escalating contractions.
-My doctor had me labor until there was a change in my cervix to rule out braxton hicks.
-Six hours later, it was safe to say that I was in fact laboring.
+While things seemed to subside toward the evening, I fell asleep only to wake an hour later to escalating contractions.
+My doctor had me labor until there was a change in my cervix to rule out Braxton Hicks.
+Six hours later, it was safe to say that I was, in fact, laboring.
 I can’t describe the feeling of unwillingly going into labor.
 Something that should be so special felt so terrifying.